rtre84/gatsby-sn-delog-blog/_data/blog/2020-02-20-fillerama.md

 path: /2020-12-30__debugging_spark_code_locally
 date: 2020-12-30T14:59:00.000Z
 title: Debugging Spark Code Locally Like A Boss
+description: Debugging Spark Code Locally Like A Boss
 thumbnail: /assets/50739230307_38fe76d5e9_k.jpg
 ---
 Stepping through Spark internals can be helpful.
 If anything, it helps make sense of what your code is doing